Liar's Dice

 Key Rules

-• The loser of a challenge loses one die.
+• The loser of a challenge loses one die and starts the next round.
 A player with 0 dice is eliminated.

 • Last player with dice remaining wins the game.